 Medicinal products associated with bleeding risk: There is an increased risk of bleeding due to the potential additive effect.
-The concomitant administration of medicinal products associated with bleeding risk should be undertaken with caution.
+The concomitant administration of medicinal products associated with bleeding risk should be undertaken with caution (see section 4.4).

-Oral anticoagulants: the concomitant administration of clopidogrel with oral anticoagulants is not recommended since it may increase the intensity of bleedings.
+Oral anticoagulants: the concomitant administration of clopidogrel with oral anticoagulants is not recommended since it may increase the intensity of bleedings (see section 4.4).
 Although the administration of clopidogrel 75 mg/day did not modify the pharmacokinetics of S-warfarin or International Normalised Ratio (INR) in patients receiving long-term warfarin therapy, coadministration of clopidogrel with warfarin increases the risk of bleeding because of independent effects on haemostasis.

-Glycoprotein IIb/IIIa inhibitors: clopidogrel should be used with caution in patients who receive concomitant glycoprotein IIb/IIIa inhibitors.
+Glycoprotein IIb/IIIa inhibitors: clopidogrel should be used with caution in patients who receive concomitant glycoprotein IIb/IIIa inhibitors (see section 4.4).

 Acetylsalicylic acid (ASA): ASA did not modify the clopidogrel-mediated inhibition of ADPinduced platelet aggregation, but clopidogrel potentiated the effect of ASA on collageninduced platelet aggregation.
 However, concomitant administration of 500 mg of ASA twice a day for one day did not significantly increase the prolongation of bleeding time induced by clopidogrel intake.
 A pharmacodynamic interaction between clopidogrel and acetylsalicylic acid is possible, leading to increased risk of bleeding.
-Therefore, concomitant use should be undertaken with caution.
+Therefore, concomitant use should be undertaken with caution (see section 4.4).
 However, clopidogrel and ASA have been administered together for up to one year.

 Heparin: in a clinical study conducted in healthy subjects, clopidogrel did not necessitate modification of the heparin dose or alter the effect of heparin on coagulation.
 Co-administration of heparin had no effect on the inhibition of platelet aggregation induced by clopidogrel.
 A pharmacodynamic interaction between clopidogrel and heparin is possible, leading to increased risk of bleeding.
-Therefore, concomitant use should be undertaken with caution.
+Therefore, concomitant use should be undertaken with caution (see section 4.4).

 Thrombolytics: the safety of the concomitant administration of clopidogrel, fibrin or non-fibrin specific thrombolytic agents and heparins was assessed in patients with acute myocardial infarction.
-The incidence of clinically significant bleeding was similar to that observed when thrombolytic agents and heparin are co-administered with ASA.
+The incidence of clinically significant bleeding was similar to that observed when thrombolytic agents and heparin are co-administered with ASA (see section 4.8)

 NSAIDs: in a clinical study conducted in healthy volunteers, the concomitant administration of clopidogrel and naproxen increased occult gastrointestinal blood loss.
 However, due to the lack of interaction studies with other NSAIDs it is presently unclear whether there is an increased risk of gastrointestinal bleeding with all NSAIDs.
-Consequently, NSAIDs including Cox-2 inhibitors and clopidogrel should be co-administered with caution.
+Consequently, NSAIDs including Cox-2 inhibitors and clopidogrel should be co-administered with caution (see section 4.4).